johnrusch/johns-wiki/src/content/items/blog/Page Initially Scrolling to Bottom of Content on Refresh.md

 From a desktop screen size, the text renders on the left side of the page and the image renders on the right side.
 I decided that on a mobile screen size, I wanted the layout to adapt so that the image would render as a broad strip at the top with the scrollable text content underneath.
 To achieve this, I set `flex-direction: column-reverse;` on the `<main>` element.
 This [reverses the direction of the flex container's main axis](https://www.w3.org/TR/css-flexbox-1/#flex-direction-property).

 The unit used to define the height of this element (in confluence with my other CSS rules) affects where the page's initial scroll position is set.
+I'm not entirely sure why this happens yet.
+To solve my problem though, I needed to **remove the `height: 80vh;` rule from my element.**